protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 Let's not get over ourselves and go through the `NFTReceiver` interface line-by-line.

-The `withdraw(id: UInt64): @NFT` method takes an NFT's `id`, withdraws a token, or an *instance* of `NFT` resource, which is prepended with a `@` to mean reference to a resource.
+The `withdraw(id: UInt64): @NFT` method takes an NFT's `id`, withdraws a token, or an *instance* of `NFT` resource, which is prepended with a `@` to indicate a reference to a resource.

 The `deposit(token: @NFT, metadata: {String : String})` method takes a token reference type and the metadata dictionary with a `String` key and `String` value, and deposits or transfers the `@NFT` to the current instance of `NFTReceiver`.

-The `getTokenIds(): [UInt64]` method access all tokens' IDs owned by the instance of the `NFTReceiver`.
+The `getTokenIds(): [UInt64]` method accesses all tokens IDs owned by the instance of the `NFTReceiver`.

-The `getTokenMetadata(id: UInt64) : {String : String}` method takes an ID of an `NFT`, read the metadata, and return the it as a dictionary.
+The `getTokenMetadata(id: UInt64) : {String : String}` method takes an ID of an `NFT`, reads the metadata, and returns it as a dictionary.

 ### `NFTCollection`

 Now let's create an `NFTCollection` resource to implement the `NFTReceiver` interface.
-Think of this as a "vault" where NFTs are deposited to and withdrawn from.
+Think of this as a "vault" where NFTs can be deposited or withdrawn.

 ```cadence